JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateRoomRemoved (Code 140)
 -----------------------------

-The current user was removed from the private room
+Received when the current user was removed from the private room

 :Code: 140 (0x8C)
 :Usage: